L1ghtRay/to-be-discussed/README.md

 			- Equalist: You are equally good at everything (1x multiplier for all dmg)
 			- Realist: You can customize how much damage you per dmg type (you can do a lot of fire dmg but no water dmg)
 			- Specialist: You can be the best at a certain thing (fighting with a certain attribute) but are absolutely shit at everything else (you can do big DPS but are permanently capped at 5 stamina, etc.)
-	- Remnant 2 like stats, where you start of with 4 main stats (strength, intelligence, agility and stamina) and you can gain different stats (via quests, achievements, etc.) and maybe combine them together to get better types of stats
+	- Remnant 2 like stats, where you start of with 4 main stats (strength, intelligence, agility and stamina) and you can gain different stats (via quests, achievements, etc.) and maybe combine them together to get better types of stats (maybe available by completing quests)

 - Combat is based on attack, defense and dodges
 	- Doing any action requires stamina (attacking, depending, dodging, running, foraging, smithing, cooking, etc.)